How do I set up API Gateway with my own CloudFront distribution?

 Note: Use this custom domain name when you access your API through CloudFront.

-Note: Find your API Gateway target domain name in the Endpoint configuration of your custom domain details.
+Note: Find your API Gateway target domain name in the Endpoint configuration section of your custom domain details.

-API Gateway target domain name example
+API Gateway target domain name example:

-4. On the Create Distribution page, for Cache and origin request settings, choose Use a cache policy and origin request policy.
-Then, under Cache Policy, choose either an existing cache policy or create a new cache policy that adds the Authorization and Host header to your CloudFront allow list.
+For Cache key and origin requests, under Cache Policy, choose either an existing cache policy or create a new cache policy.
+The policy must add the Authorization header to your CloudFront allowlist.

-6. Under Distribution Settings, for Alternate Domain Name, enter the custom domain name that you created.
+6. Under Distribution Settings, for Alternate domain name, enter the custom domain name that you created.

 7. For SSL Certificate, select Custom SSL Certificate.
 Then, add the AWS Certificate Manager (ACM) certificate for that domain.